Psychtoolbox-3/psychtoolbox-3.github.com/docs/MultiTouchMinimalDemo.md

 will be printed.
 This slows the processing down somewhat, as 'DrawText'
 is more slow than most other drawing functions.

-This demo currently only works on Linux + X11 display system,
+This demo currently works on Linux + X11 display system, not on Linux + Wayland.
-not on Linux + Wayland, not on other operating systems.
+It also works on MS-Windows 10 and later.

 For background info on capabilities and setup see "help [TouchInput](TouchInput)".